 However , most electors will eventually and invariably become voters during their first election event and thereby permanently lose all initial elector status .
-The only way a disenfranchised elector can directly and instantly regain their original elector status and hence sovereign individual legal power would be nominating another non party elector for parliamentary candidacy .
+The only possible way an initial elector could maintain their original elector status and hence their sovereign individual legal power would be nominating another non party elector for parliamentary candidacy .
 If the nominee does retain their own elector status during that parliamentary term of office the elector nominator will likewise retain their elector status .

 All those who have obtained parliamentary office so far in Australia did not possess the ability or fortitude to retain their own elector status and so the personal trust of all but knowledgeable original Australian electors has been betrayed .
 With the establishment of computer technology the electronic electoral roll doth reveal the situation by displaying only the full name and residential address and electoral divisions of the eventual voters and not the other individual personal electoral details of birthdate and sex or gender .